JuliaDataScience/JuliaDataScience/contents/dataframes_indexing.md

 This is because `DataFrames.jl` uses **multiple dispatch** (see @sec:multiple_dispatch) to define a new method of `filter` that accepts a `DataFrame` as argument.

 At first sight, defining and working with a function `f` for filtering can be a bit difficult to use in practice.
-Hold tight, that the effort is well-paid, since **it is very powerful way of filtering data**.
+Hold tight, that the effort is well-paid, since **it is a very powerful way of filtering data**.
 As a simple example, we can create a function `equals_alice` that checks whether its input equals "Alice":

 ```jl